tangram/eve-arango/README.rst

     ITEM_LOOKUP_FIELD = ID_FIELD
     ITEM_URL = 'regex("[\w\d\-:.@()+,=;$!*\'%]+")'

-    # If a database with ARANGO_DB's value doesn't exist,
+    # If a database named ARANGO_DB's value doesn't exist,
     # it will be created when the data layer is initialized.
     ARANGO_DB = 'database_name'
     ARANGO_HOST = 'localhost'